KasparEtter/ef1p/pages/email/email.md

 <details markdown="block">
 <summary markdown="span" id="sieve-support">
-Support by email service providers and mail clients
+Support by mailbox providers and mail clients
 </summary>

-Unfortunately, none of the [big free email service providers](#popular-email-service-providers) support Sieve.
+Unfortunately, none of the [big free mailbox providers](#popular-mailbox-providers) support Sieve.
 If you pay for your mailbox, though, chances are that you can use the Sieve language since it is implemented by the most popular [mail servers](http://sieve.info/servers).
 Providers with Sieve support include [Fastmail](https://www.fastmail.com/help/technical/sieve.html), [mailbox.org](https://kb.mailbox.org/pages/viewpage.action?pageId=1181543), [ProtonMail](https://protonmail.com/support/knowledge-base/sieve-advanced-custom-filters/),
 and [Gandi](https://docs.gandi.net/en/gandimail/sieve/index.html).
-Other email service providers support server-side filters with proprietary rules through their web interface.
+Other mailbox providers support server-side filters with proprietary rules through their web interface.
 One example is [Gmail](https://mail.google.com/):

 {% include image.md source="gmail-filter-options.png" caption="Gmail users can go to the [Filters and Blocked Addresses](https://mail.google.com/mail/u/0/#settings/filters) tab of their settings and click on \"Create a new filter\".
 While Gmail has an [API for managing filters](https://developers.google.com/gmail/api/guides/filter_settings), other mail clients won't support such a proprietary protocol." image-max-width="720" caption-max-width="700" %}